Spontaneous Conformal Symmetry Breaking and Quantum Quadratic Gravity: The Higgs mechanism in conformal gravity

 In contrast to this situation, the $h$--$h$ propagator in the original fields does behave like $1/p^4$ in the UV.
 This situation is seen explicitly in \cite{Kubo2022} where quantization of conformal gravity is carried out without the assumption of SSB i.e.\ where diagonalization of the fields is not possible.
-In this non-diagonalized ``renormalizable picture'', power-counting renormalizability is manifest, as one may expect given the fact that the original fourth order theory is known to be renormalizable\footnote{The fact that the separation (\ref{perthat}) can be performed at the non-linear level, even though $\psi$ and $\Psi$ enter this expression only linearly, implies that $\Psi$ can act as a kind of Pauli-Villars regulator.
+In this non-diagonalized ``renormalizable picture'', power-counting renormalizability is manifest as one may expect given the fact that the original fourth order theory is known to be renormalizable\footnote{The fact that the separation (\ref{perthat}) can be performed at the non-linear level, even though $\psi$ and $\Psi$ enter this expression only linearly, implies that $\Psi$ can act as a kind of Pauli-Villars regulator.
 This further implies that the original Weyl-squared term may also be seen as a regulator \cite{Pottel2020a}.} \cite{Stelle1977}.
-We will however not discuss the renormalizability issue further as it is beyond the scope of the present work, and will instead focus on a unitary-esque picture in what follows, as quantization in this picture is actually quite straightforward.
+In any case, we will not discuss the renormalizability issue further as it is beyond the scope of the present work, and will instead focus on a unitary-esque picture in what follows, as quantization in this picture turns out to be quite straightforward.